lpod/lpod-python/doc/level0.rst

 odf_xmlpart
 -----------

-The odf_xmlpart object represents one of the XML formats that form the Open Document Format: content, styles, meta, settings.
+The odf_xmlpart object represents one of the XML components of an ODF document, i.e. content, styles, meta, settings.

 Constructors
 ~~~~~~~~~~~~